generation-org/jfsjd-final-project/task-4/README.md

 ### Step 2: The ItemsController Class

 In this step, we'll create a `ItemsController` class that will be responsible for managing the items(posts or products) in the application.
+Always aim to use meaningful and long names to make your code more readable.
+We encourage you to replace the word `Items` with a more meaninfull one depending on your project domian:
+* PostsController
+* ProductsController

 > #### Useful Resources for this step
 > - [ECMAScript 2015 Classes](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Inheritance#ECMAScript_2015_Classes)